 TruFuel premixed gas made a splash as the first pre-mixed product for two-stroke engines in this country.
-It’s now available in 50:1 and 40:1 mix ratios (gas:oil) as well as in a 4-cycle formula without oil.
-You can find it now at Home Depot, Wal-mart, and other retailers.
+It comes in 50:1 and 40:1 mix ratios (gas to oil) as well as in a 4-cycle formula without oil.
+You can find it at The Home Depot, Walmart, and other retailers.
 It may seem an odd product for home and pro users if you focus on the small bottles, but TruFuel is also available in more than just the 32 and 110-ounce containers.
-If you are a commercial or fleet user, you can purchase 4.375 gallon containers and even 48 gallon drums—at significant discount over the bottled versions.
-For the reduction in maintenance this may prove to be a cost savings for some companies—even over traditional ethanol-free fuel.
-For the homeowner, it’s simply a question of paying for the features and convenience.
-It is VERY convenient, but the choice of wanting to pay the additional cost for that will be up to you.

 Doing the TruFuel Premixed Gas Cost per Gallon Math

-TruFuel is actually remarkably expensive.
+TruFuel comes at a premium price.
 You can pick up a case of six cans (192 ounces, or 1.5 gallons) for around $35.
 That works out to about $23.33/gallon.
-If we estimate (high) that Ethanol-free currently runs around $4.25/gallon and an oil mix would add another $1 to that (also generous), then you can quickly see that the consumer level of TruFuel might dissuade some from jumping right in.
+If we estimate (high) that Ethanol-free currently runs around $4.25/gallon and an oil mix would add another $1 to that (also generous).
+You can quickly see that the consumer level of TruFuel might dissuade some from jumping right in.